minetest-mods/spectator_mode/README.md

 ## Copyright

-Original mod DWTFYW Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>
+Original mod DWTFYW Copyright (C) 2015 Jean-Patrick Guerrero <jeanpatrick.guerrero@gmail.com>
-Since 20220208 LGPLv3 and CC-BY-SA-3.0 [see LICENSE](LICENSE)
+Since 20220217 MIT and CC-BY-SA-3.0[see LICENSE](LICENSE)
-The LGPLv3 applies to all code in this project.
-The CC-BY-SA-3.0 license applies to textures and any other content in this project which is not source code.
+The MIT applies to all code in this project that is not otherwise protected. [see LICENSE](LICENSE) The CC-BY-SA-3.0 license applies to textures and any other content in this project which is not source code.